 - Developing sustainable agricultural practices that produce healthy and nutritious food for a growing global population.

 - Transforming sterile urban environments into vibrant microcosms of nature.

-Students in the Plant Science major may concentrate in any of the following areas:
+Students in the Plant Sciences major may concentrate in any of the following areas: